fengzhu1/fengzhu.github.io/_pages/about.md

 News!
 ------
 * May 2024.
-Our CIKM-2019 paper "DTCDR: A Framework For Dual-Target Cross-Domain Recommendation" has been chosen as one of the Most Influential IJCAI Papers in 2019.(see https://www.paperdigest.org/2024/05/most-influential-cikm-papers-2024-05/)
+Our CIKM-2019 paper "DTCDR: A Framework For Dual-Target Cross-Domain Recommendation" has been chosen as one of the Most Influential CIKM Papers in 2019.(see https://www.paperdigest.org/2024/05/most-influential-cikm-papers-2024-05/)

 * May 2024.
 Our CDR survey paper "Cross-Domain Recommendation: Challenges, Progress, and Prospects" has been chosen as one of the Most Influential IJCAI Papers in 2021. (see https://www.paperdigest.org/2024/05/most-influential-ijcai-papers-2024-05/)